-A natural question is, “Who gets the house in a Muskogee, Oklahoma divorce?”
+It’s a question that comes up almost anytime a divorce involves division of real estate assets: “Who gets the house in a Muskogee, Oklahoma divorce?”

 This is probably because a house is one of the most expensive assets that you and your spouse own.

 When a house is marital property, it is likely that as a couple you had particular reasons to choose it for your home.
 Thus, it can be rather tricky at times for one of you to let go of the home.